Can a landlord vary the rent?

 Landlords should always consider whether imposing a rent increase is beneficial to them.
-With an increased rent, contract holders may no longer wish to rent the dwelling and the landlord will have to invest time and money into finding replacement contract holders.
-This may be especially inconvenient if the landlord had a good relationship with the previous contract holders.
+When rent is increased, a contract holder may no longer wish to rent a dwelling and the landlord will have to invest time and money into finding a replacement contract holder.
+This may be especially inconvenient if the landlord has a good relationship with the current contract holders.

-Generally, contract holders will want their rent to remain the same or have a small increase only.
-As a result, it may be beneficial to both parties to negotiate the rent increase.
-For example, by finding an increased level of rent both parties are happy with.
+Generally, contract holders will want their rent to remain the same or to be increased by a small amount only.
+As a result, it may be beneficial for both parties to negotiate the rent increase; for example, by finding an increased level of rent both parties are happy with.